DevSpen/blog/_posts/2021-11-4-mee6-tyrant.md

 ### Greed
 Announced on November 26th 2018, MEE6 premium was released.
 This is where the greed starts.\
 Now, we all have to understand hosting and developing bots costs real money.
 Sensibly, a way to make money from the bot is necessary; especially for such a large bot like MEE6.
-However, MEE6 premium didn't become just a way to support the developers and gain some extra perks--it locked core features behind a paywall or only allowed for tiny amounts of use of such features.
+However, MEE6 premium didn't become just a way to support the developers and gain some extra perks—it locked core features behind a paywall or only allowed for tiny amounts of use of such features.
 It became clear that MEE6 was being quite a tyrant with premium.\
 A popular feature, XP level-up roles became premium-only.
 An ex-MEE6 Support Team Member states:
 >  "I'm thinking in particular of the time when the XP plugin roles-rewards became paid, which frustrated a lot of regular users, even some who were already paying.
 In my opinion, this event marked the beginning of the bad reputation of MEE6." ~ ZRunner